AbdArdati/PDFQueryAI/README.md

 limitations under the License.
 ```

+## Code of Conduct

+We are committed to fostering a welcoming and inclusive community.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our guidelines and expectations.

 ---
 **Developed by Abd Alsattar Ardati for the sake of exploring, learning, and sharing.**
 Visit my [website](https://abd.ardati.org) for more information or contact me at abd.alsattar.ardati @ gmail.